sebasjm/antlr/README.txt

 * Auto backtracking didn't work with ! and ^ suffixes on first element of an alt.

+* Auto backtracking didn't work with an action as first element.

 May 10, 2007

 * turn off the warning about no local messages: